Barabási–Albert model: Node degree correlations

 In other words, if we select a node with degree $k$, and then select one of its neighbors randomly, the probability that this randomly selected neighbor will have degree $\ell$ is given by the expression $p(\ell|k)$ above.

 Clustering coefficient

+The case for $m=1$ is trivial: networks are trees and the clustering coefficient is equal to zero.

 An analytical result for the clustering coefficient of the BA model was obtained by Klemm and Eguíluz and proven by Bollobás.
 A mean-field approach to study the clustering coefficient was applied by Fronczak, Fronczak and Holyst.

+The average clustering coefficient of the Barabási–Albert model depends on the size of the network N:

-This behavior is still distinct from the behavior of small-world networks where clustering is independent of system size.
+This behavior is distinct from the behavior of small-world networks where clustering is independent of system size.